 Please do not confuse this trope with a Mood-Swinger, who flips between all the emotional states (not just tsuntsun and deredere) and is more of an inherent mental problem encompassing more than just their romantic life.
 Also don't confuse with Playing Hard to Get, where a love interest deliberately chooses not to reciprocate her pursuer's interest until she's sure he's hooked.

 Psychologically, tsundere-like behavior could be an example of "splitting," a maladaptive coping mechanism wherein a person alternately idealizes and undervalues others, including potential romantic partners.

-to put in that bloody obvious rule for you!
+No Real Life Examples, Please!.
+You're such an idiot that I just had to put in that bloody obvious rule for you!
 For invoked examples (ex.
 Tsundere Cafes), those can go to the "Other" category.

-, but don't get the wrong idea!
+You can go back to the main page here, but don't get the wrong idea!
 I-i-it's not like I'm leaving this link here for your sake or anything, baka!